 In addition to these laws, Georgia requires that you have a mandatory Class M license or Class M Instructional Permit to legally operate a motorcycle.
 You can get a waiver for the motorcycle license requirement if you take a motorcycle safety program.
 If you have not taken a course and wish to apply for a license directly, you must pass a knowledge test as well as a skills test.
 Getting some type of professional training is always highly recommended for novice motorcyclists.

-If you or a loved one have been injured in a motorcycle accident, talk to an experienced Atlanta motorcycle accident attorney at the Katz Law Firm and determine your legal options for a claim for compensation.
+If you or a loved one have been injured in a motorcycle accident, talk to an experienced Atlanta motorcycle accident attorney at the Katz Personal Injury Lawyers and determine your legal options for a claim for compensation.
 You may be eligible for damages that include medical expenses, lost income, pain and suffering and other damages.
 Talk to a lawyer at our firm and discuss your case.